If you have found a bird band, we encourage you to report the banding recovery. There are several ways you are able to do this.

 If the band is on a gamebird then use the gamebird band recovery form, if not use the non-gamebird form.
 See below for a list of what birds are classed as gamebirds.

 You may keep these bands if you wish or send them in to the banding office.
-If you are going to keep a band please ensure that you record the number accurately on the appropriate form below.
+If you are going to keep a band ensure that you record the number accurately on the appropriate form below.

 Non-gamebird recovery form